 Graveside services will be at 1:00 p.m., Thursday, Feb.
 13, 2020 at Siloam Cemetery.

 Visitation will be from 6:00 to 8:00 p.m., Wed.
 Feb 12 at Carman Funeral Home.

-To plant a tree in memory of Betty Louise Spears Collier, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Betty Louise Spears Collier, please visit our floral store.